nobreisabelly/desafio-qa-gm-isabelly/README.md

 ## Description
 This project is part of a challenged designed by Greemile.

-This is the approach 3.1 described in an mail.
+This is the approach 3.1 described in a mail.

 ## Requirements and setup
 1. Install npm